 18. Professional Services

 Legal fees and tax preparation costs for your business are deductible on Schedule C. The cost of having your personal income tax prepared is not deductible, though, so have your accountant itemize his or her fees.

 19. Business Bad Debts

-To write off a business bad debts (an unpaid debt owed to you and incurred in business operation), you must be using the accrual method of accounting, which means you report your income as it is earned not as it is paid.
+To write off a business's bad debts (an unpaid debt owed to you and incurred in business operation), you must be using the accrual method of accounting, which means you report your income as it is earned, not as it is paid.
 Because most small companies, independent contractors, and freelancers use the cash accounting method, this is not a common self-employment deduction—but it's useful to know nonetheless.
-Bad debts are deducted in Part V of Schedule C.
+Bad debts are deducted on Schedule C.